AndManGames/GameArt/README.md

 # GameArt
-Create printable art from gameplay input.
+Create printable art from your mouse movement.